 After a day like this, most campers (and counselors too) are guaranteed an excellent night’s sleep in the cool mountain climate.
 Sleeping bags are recommended as the mountain temperature drops nicely at night; even during the day the temperatures average 5-10 degrees cooler than in Atlanta or other lower altitude areas.

 Typically we have a cookout and camp out Friday night or movie night.
-And, Saturday and Sundays feature special activities like our Weekend Survivor Competition, and Indian-Tracking, Creek Stomps, Pool Parties, and more.
+And, Saturday and Sundays feature special activities like our weekend survivor competition, creek stomps, pool parties, and more.
 Our Sunday morning devotional service includes non-denominational inspiration and motivational stories, songs, and readings.
 After a busy week of structured activity, campers enjoy a more relaxed and casual atmosphere on Saturday and Sunday.